josephholsten/vuln-check/README.md

 On each execution:

 -   load previous vulnerabilities from storage
+-   check vulnerability database for new vulnerabilities
+-   update storage of last vulnerabilities found
 -   send single message with all new vulnerabilities found
--   update storage of last vulnerabilities found
 -   doesn't notify if no new vulnerabilities found

-## Assumptions

--   the storage is already created
--   storage has already been run in the past

 ## Delivery